 Figure 3.
 LWIR spectral emissivity of quartz (dark blue curve).
 The transmittance curves of each spectral filter used for the experiment are shown for evaluation purposes.

 Figure 4.
-Normalized responses (blackbody source of 90 °C) of each acquisition channel for multispectral imaging experiment on minerals.
+Normalized responses (blackbody source of 90 °C) of each acquisition channel for multispectral imaging experiments on minerals.

 Figure 5.
 Radiometric temperature image (top) of the experimental setup on minerals and the corresponding correlation images (bottom) obtained from the IBR profile of quartz.